 Does the mysterious church steeple in the desert mark the entrance to the fabled maze?
 Again, not a physical maze, but a terminal/lab where he tinkers on the creations.
 If so, that would make Ford the man at the center of the maze, but what is he doing in there.

 Dr. Ford rightly scolded Lee Sizemore's narrative, saying the guests don't come back for the "garish parlor tricks," they come back for the subtleties of the park..."something they fall in love with."

 Consider Ford an industrialist, he knows that the park has to evolve, a'la Jurassic World, and with pressure from the board, he has to adapt.
 There is no real threat to humans from the hosts, and at the end of the day everyone goes home jolly from their vacation.
 We have seen the engineers amp up traits like aggression, and Maeve demand her intelligence, but still the hosts don't fully have their own free will or memories — yet!

 To truly entice the thrill seekers to Westworld there needs to be an element of danger.
 If the maze does hold the source code to the hosts, then could Ford's idea be to introduce (just a little) autonomy to the park?
 Just as Jurassic World introduced the Indominus Rex to please corporate, Westworld needs to introduce its own threat.
 Dr. Ford is playing God, and will likely be destroyed at the hands of his own creations in the end.

-The issue is if the Man in Black makes it to the maze and uses Ford's power for evil, with a legion of robots at his disposal, the loss of human life is certain.
-So far we may only have seen robotic massacres, but that is all about to change!
-Voila!
-Time to take off the tinfoil hats and watch the episode again.
+The issue is, what happens if the Man in Black makes it to the maze and uses Ford's power for evil?
+With a legion of robots at his disposal, the loss of human life is certain.
+So far we may only have seen robotic massacres, but that is all about to change depending who make it to the centre of the maze.